CENSORED

 “Then to make things worst, what if these gas reserves were illegally

-tapped with permission from a puppet government that is made up of
+permission from a puppet government that is made up of

 their own people.
 Finally, how would they feel if these natural

-resources were being bought off cheap from their nation, exported away
+were being bought off cheap from their nation, exported away

 to another country and none made available for their use?